S. N. Patankar

 Sadashiv Narayan Patankar (?-1941) was an Indian producer, director, and cameraman.
 Referred to as "one of the early pioneers of Indian Cinema", his influence is stated to be equal to that of Dadasaheb Phalke.
 He was one of a wide range of people who filmed the historic Delhi Durbar in 1911 held for King George V, Emperor of India.
-The Durbar was also filmed by Madan and Hiralal Shah, another professional photographer from Bombay.
+The Durbar was also filmed by Madan and Hiralal Sen, another professional photographer from Bombay.

 Patankar initially teamed up with V. P. Divekar and A. P. Karandikar, with the renowned freedom fighter and Nationalist leader, Lokmanya Tilak, helping them in getting finance from Bhagwandas Chaturbhuj and Dharamdas Narayandas, two well-established financiers.
 Their debut production in 1912, Savitri, directed by Patankar was unsuccessful.
 The three formed a production company called Patankar Union in 1913.
 They produced The Death Of Narayanrao Peshwa also called The Murder Of Narayanrao Peshwa in 1915, which has been cited as the first historical film of Indian cinema, as well as the mythological Ram Vanvas (The Exile Of Rama) (1918).

 Patankar went on to form Patankar Friends and Company with Dwarkadas Sampat who had joined them in 1917, producing and directing Kach-Devyani (1920).
 He also worked as an actor in films like Mahashweta Kadambari (1922), Videhi Janak (1923), and Vaman Avatar (1923), which were directed by him.
 In a career-span of fifteen years covering 1912-1926, he made over forty films.

 According to Rajadhyaksha and Willemen, Patankar's "historicals and mythologicals were among the most professionally made films before the studio era (pre-1925)".